chandusurisetty/SynapticsInterviewGuidance/README.md

 # 2 Interview Tips
 1. Create a Good looking Resume with all your achievement and Projects.
 If you'r a fresher you need to have knowledge on 2 or 3 projects outside the btech.
 2. Learn atleast one programming language (Python is preferred) with projects on that language
+3. Use ChatGPT for any doughts.
+GPT has the ability to explain any thing easy and simple to understand
-3. The Good thing about Synaptics is that they won't care about you marks.
+4. The Good thing about Synaptics is that they won't care about you marks.
 They only consider your talent and communication
-4. Be Open-mind always say the truth during interview.
+5. Be Open-mind always say the truth during interview.
 If you don't know the answer accept it instead of saying wrong
-5. Read above PDF's and don't go deep in it because there are so many pages
+6. Read above PDF's and don't go deep in it because there are so many pages
-6. In my 3 interviews The Interviewer tested my Common sence, Programming skills, My honesty and Network Knowledge
+7. In my 3 interviews The Interviewer tested my Common sence, Programming skills, My honesty and Network Knowledge
-7. Interviewer may ask you to write programming using online compailer ( https://pycom.onrender.com/ this is the online compiler that i created please have a look)
+8. Interviewer may ask you to write programming using online compailer ( https://pycom.onrender.com/ this is the online compiler that i created please have a look)
-8. Showcase your talent in case you have portfolio show them your projects (https://chandusurisetty.in/ this is mine have a look)
+9. Showcase your talent in case you have portfolio show them your projects (https://chandusurisetty.in/ this is mine have a look)

 # Referal Links
 ## These are the links that i follow for Network Qestions